hackingmaterials/rocketsled/docs_rst/guide.rst

     # optimize every 20th job, then submit another 20 workflows to the launchpad
     batch_size=20

+Note if using a custom predictor, your custom predictor should return the same number of guesses as the :code:`batch_size`.

 See batch.py example for a demonstration.